-Developer Extensibility for SAP S/4HANA Cloud on the SAP API Business Hub
+Developer Extensibility for SAP S/4HANA Cloud on the SAP Business Accelerator Hub

-This blog post helps in understanding developer extensibility for SAP S/4HANA Cloud (aka Embedded Steampunk) and discovering them on the SAP API Business Hub.
+This blog post helps in understanding developer extensibility for SAP S/4HANA Cloud (aka Embedded Steampunk) and discovering them on the SAP Business Accelerator Hub (formerly called SAP API Business Hub).

 Today, customers and partners can use key-user extensions and side-by-side SAP Business Technology Platform (BTP) extensibility to extend SAP S/4HANA Cloud.
 What is the motivation behind introducing Developer Extensibility?
 Do customers need all these?
 When to use what?
 And finally, where to discover the released artifacts from SAP.

 - Discover released developer extensibility artifacts from SAP

 Developer extensibility allows you to create development projects in an SAP S/4HANA Cloud system.
 It gives you the opportunity to develop cloud-ready and upgrade-stable custom ABAP code on SAP S/4HANA Cloud, combining the benefits of custom ABAP code, with the required restrictions for Cloud readiness, and the SAP S/4HANA programming model to build SAP Fiori apps.

 - ABAP RESTful Application Programming model (RAP) to build services and SAP Fiori apps

 - Eclipse based IDE (ABAP Development Tools) with debugger, troubleshooting, and testing tool support